 BC students deserve to cook and eat only the best — and that’s BC grown products!
 Since 2009, BC Agriculture in the Classroom Foundation (BCAITC), together with the BC Culinary Arts Association, BC agricultural commodity groups, and BC producers, has been delivering fresh, BC grown product five times a year to secondary schools running a Culinary Arts program.
-Take a Bite of BC has grown from 14 schools in our first year to over 50, impacting over 7,200 Culinary Arts students directly and influencing an additional 65,000 students to eat local, BC grown and prepared dishes on a regular basis in their school cafeterias.
+Take a Bite of BC has grown from 14 schools in our first year to 60 schools, impacting over 7,200 Culinary Arts students directly and influencing an additional 65,000 students to eat local, BC grown, and prepared dishes on a regular basis in their school cafeterias.

 Why We Love Take a Bite of BC

 - It builds awareness for teachers and their students of the abundance of local, fresh, and delicious products grown throughout BC.
 Students in teaching kitchens gain an appreciation of the value of local farms and farmland to their communities, the economy, and the environment.